.st0{fill:#FFFFFF;}

 send save-the-dates, asap!

-As soon as you've secured the date and location for your destination wedding, send a save-the-date to people on your guest list.
+When you've secured the date and location for your destination wedding, send a save-the-date to people on your guest list.
 Include:

 • Your (the engaged couple) names